 If you are new to hand lettering, you will want to check out my hand lettering tips.
 If you need ideas on hand lettering supplies, you can check out this post for my favorite lettering tools.
 I created this worksheet with a font similar to the style of lettering that I normally *try* to do.

-You can access the sheet in the resource library, below
+You can access the sheet in the resource library, available to my email subscribers.

 As always, this printable is free for personal use only.
 They may not be sold or redistributed.